hayaa123/LTUC-website-documentation/documents/block_types.md

 ### notes :

-- to add more Infograph you can click in the ( + ) sympole above or below the current Infograph.
+- to add more Infographic you can click in the ( + ) symbol above or below the current Infographic.

 - also you can order them by the ( ^ ) and or the down arrow.